pablo19sc/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

     * [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR) is used to store the container images - you can check supported Regions [here](https://docs.aws.amazon.com/general/latest/gr/ecr.html) page.
     * [AWS CodeBuild](https://aws.amazon.com/codebuild/) is used to build and push the container image to Amazon ECR - you can check supported Regions [here](https://docs.aws.amazon.com/general/latest/gr/codebuild.html)

-### VPC Lattice resources
+### VPC Lattice infrastructure

-* This Guidance provides access to VPC Lattice services, but **it does not create any VPC Lattice resources**.
+* This Guidance provides access to VPC Lattice services, but **it does not create any VPC Lattice assets**.
-* You can provide access to several VPC Lattice service networks from the ingress VPC deployed in this Guidance by using either a [VPC Lattice service network association](https://docs.aws.amazon.com/vpc-lattice/latest/ug/service-network-associations.html) (1 per VPC), or several [VPC Lattice service network endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/access-with-service-network-endpoint.html). **The Guidance does not create any of these resources**.
+* You can provide access to several VPC Lattice service networks from the ingress VPC deployed in this Guidance by using either a [VPC Lattice service network association](https://docs.aws.amazon.com/vpc-lattice/latest/ug/service-network-associations.html) (1 per VPC), or several [VPC Lattice service network endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/access-with-service-network-endpoint.html). **The Guidance does not create any of these assets**.
   * When using service network endpoints, please check carefully the pre-requisites needed for the subnets where you place them - mainly for IPv4.
 * You can use the example in the *vpc-lattice_example* folder (`vpc-lattice_service.yaml`) to test end-to-end service consumption with the Guidance.